 Try it yourself: Ben Lomond tourist path

-These are just 15 of the hundreds of mountains around the UK, there is so much out there to discover, we really recommend brushing up on your map reading skills and heading out!
+These are just 15 of the hundreds of mountains around the UK.
+There is so much out there to discover, so we highly recommend brushing up on your map reading skills and heading out!
 Whether you’re trying the Yorkshire 3 peaks, the National 3 Peaks, or setting out on a long-term goal like Munro Bagging, the mountains are an amazing journey of discovery, challenge and reward.

-For further advice and information on mountain safety, visit the mountain safety website.
+For further advice and information on mountain safety, click here.